-The Corporation is listed on the Canadian Stock Exchange ("Exchange") under the symbol FLM.
+The Corporation is listed on the Canadian Stock Exchange ("Exchange") under the symbol FLM and on the OTCBB under the symbol PGPXF.

-These consolidated financial statements ("Financial Statements") of the Corporation were authorized for issue in accordance with a resolution of the directors on April 28, 2023.
+These unaudited condensed interim consolidated financial statements ("Financial Statements") of the Corporation were authorized for issue in accordance with a resolution of the directors on May 25, 2023.